Centre Director: Professor Donal McKillop

 Problems in the commercial banking industry have given rise to a renewed interest in non-traditional models of financial-services provision.
 One such model is that of the cooperative banking model which encompasses (in its purest form) a not-for-profit ethos.
 These organisations include cooperative banks and credit unions.
 The ownership structure of financial cooperatives encourages long-term and prudent management, and a greater focus on the needs of customers.
 The research work of the group has considered efficiency and performance, diversification and acquisitions and governance.
 Efficiency and performance studies have been undertaken for credit unions and Japanese cooperative banks and suggest that more efficient organisations tend to be larger, better capitalised and have higher levels of liquidity.
 Panel studies on growth, product diversification and acquisition behaviour for US credit unions highlight that small credit unions should remain as simple savings and loan institutions, while larger credit unions should incrementally exploit new product opportunities around their core retail competencies.
 An analysis of governance in US, Canadian and Irish credit unions suggests that the governance process has not accommodated or responded to changes in management theory or developments elsewhere in corporate governance.
 Current research by group members is focusing on two themes, financial capability and technology adoption.

 A key focus of the research activity of a number of staff members within Queen’s Management School has been not-for-profit management relating to health care, policing and public-sector organisations in general.
 In addition, research has been undertaken by group members in the areas of public-private partnerships, public finance and public-sector risk management.
-This work overlaps with research on the organisational dynamics of collaborative/partnership arrangements and the creation and impact of communities of practice in public-sector organisations.
-Furthermore, this research group possesses expertise in the area of third-sector organisations in various contexts, including that of transition economies.
-Members of this group have also conducted research on employee relations in the not-for-profit and voluntary sectors with a particular focus on how contracts for the provision of public services impact on these organisations and their employees/volunteers.
+This work overlaps with research on the organisational dynamics of collaborative/partnership arrangements and the creation and impact of communities of practice in public-sector organisations and public service delivery more generally.
+Furthermore, this research group possesses expertise in the area of third-sector organisations in various contexts and through various perspectives.
+From a business model perspective, members are researching value co-creation in multi-stakeholder not-for-profit networks.
+From a HRM and employee relations perspective, members are researching how the inclusion of third sector workers in public service delivery is valued in various collaborative and institutional settings.